prikhare7/CS3200-Project/README.md

 ### Running the Application:
 - Run this application in a python application: finalprjcode.py
 - Enter your MySQL username and password correctly (if wrong then try again)
+- The specified port in the code is 3308; change the port to 3306 if there is a port issue

 ## Choosing from the Main Menu:
 - The options are listed as the following: